Wednesday, May 31, 2023

 Zorach Questions and Hypos

-The Court says that the 1A "studiously defines the manner, the specific ways, in which" Church and State shall be kept separate.
-Where is that studious and specific list?
+The Court says that the 1A "studiously defines the manner, the specific ways, in which" Church and State shall be kept separate. (p.
+1771) Where is that studious and specific list?
 Does the 1A even mention the idea of separation of church and state?

 Now consider four different "time release" programs plus one more example of accommodation.